 Most people favor a side sleeping position, so it’s good news that this is a fairly healthy sleep posture overall.
 When you sleep on your side, your spine is elongated and you’re less likely to snore.

-However, your body will often twist slightly so that your upper leg rests on the mattress, and this rotation can strain your pelvis and lower back, causing lower back pain.
-Placing a small pillow between your knees will prevent your top leg from twisting to rest on the mattress, thus reducing the potential for lower back pain.
+However, your body will often twist slightly so that your upper leg rests on the mattress, and this rotation can strain your pelvis and lower back, potentially causing lower back pain.
+Placing a small pillow between your knees may prevent your top leg from twisting to rest on the mattress, thus reducing the potential for lower back pain.

 Additionally, the uneven stress on one shoulder can lead to shoulder pain.
 If you often experience pain in one shoulder, try sleeping on your other side or switch to sleeping on your back.